UWC2-PYTHON/ProgrammingInPython/source/modules/Async.rst

   https://en.wikipedia.org/wiki/Single-page_application

-Communication with the web service can be regular old http (AJAX), or in modern implementations:
+Communication with the web service can be regular old http (AJAX), or in modern implementations it can use websockets.

 **WebSocket**: